(406) 404-1600

 • COM 6300Independent Studies

 COM 6300 provides students with the opportunity to work with a faculty member on a particular topic of communication that is either not covered or not covered in-depth in the other COM courses.
-To register for this course, students must receive approval from their advisor and from the academic provost.
-(3 credit hours)
+To register for this course, students must fill out the online form, and receive approval from their advisor and from the academic provost.

 • COM 7301Advanced Communications Studies